 However, if a product no longer exists in your catalog, it does not mean that it no longer exists in the index of Google!
-Well yes my friend, this URL may possibly be accessible from another site or even from the index of a search engine (and especially if it was positioned on a query).
-This Url is always accessible for Internet users as well as robots which, if nothing has been set up, will land on page 404 (a page not found).
-By leaving your products landing on 404, you risk in the long run to have as many (and even more) URLs “invalid”.
+Well yes my friend, this URL may be accessible from another site or even from the index of a search engine (and especially if it was positioned on a query).
+This URL is always accessible for Internet users as well as robots which, if nothing has been set up, will land on page 404 (a page not found).
+By leaving your products landing on 404, you risk in the long run having as many (and even more) URLs “invalid”.

 If you also have backlinks to these deleted products that respond in 404, the second effect is that you will inevitably lose the traffic you passed on to this dead link.

-Before panicking, ask yourself, take the time to read this article and you will see much clearer thereafter.
+Before panicking, ask yourself, take the time to read this article, and you will see much clearer thereafter.

 Out of stock: the problems that arise

 The frustration of your visitor

 The problem with a product out of stock is that it usually disappears from your categories.
 That makes sense, otherwise, your visitors would see hundreds of items that can not be ordered and this would be very frustrating.
 But frustration can be good and well present because generally if a product is no longer available, the URL becomes obsolete and eventually no longer exist.
 This is a 404 that will eventually replace.
 So, if your visitor arrives through a link found on another site, it might be frustrated to come across a “page not found”.